 Let our experienced real estate litigation attorneys take on the bad contractor.
-Contact us to schedule a consultation at (303) 688-0944.
+Call 303-688-0944 to begin a free case assessment.

 Unless you are a master at Do-It-Yourself projects, most major home and business construction involves some kind of contractor.

-- A subcontractor is a skilled tradesperson who performs specialized work.
+- Subcontractors are skilled tradespeople who perform specialized work.

-- A handyman performs maintenance or repair work inside and outside a property.
+- Handymen perform maintenance or repair work inside and outside a property.

 Let’s look at some examples:

-- You want an open-concept kitchen and living room.
+Let’s say you want an open-concept kitchen and living room.
 Currently, your kitchen, living room, and dining room are three separate spaces.
-This project needs different specialists, like a plumber, an electrician, and a demolition crew.
-A general contractor will oversee the entire project.
-S/he will:
+This project needs different specialists to ensure, for instance, that no load-bearing walls are taken down or any re-wiring is performed to code.

 - assess the plans

 - pull permits